-Researchers have identified an ancient ancestor of modern sea cucumbers that resembles the appearance of the many-tentacled abomination known as 'Cthulhu', created by horror author H.P.
+Researchers have identified an ancient ancestor of modern sea cucumbers that resembles the appearance of the tentacled creature known as 'Cthulhu', created by horror author H.P.
 Lovecraft.

-Researchers in the UK and US, have discovered an ancient ancestor of modern sea cucumbers that bears a resemblance to the many-tentacled Great Old One in the horror fiction of H.P.
+Researchers in the U.K. and the U.S. have discovered an ancient ancestor of modern sea cucumbers that bears a resemblance to the tentacled Great Old One in the horror fiction of H.P.
 Lovecraft, though at a more manageable scale than its namesake.
-They have called this new species Sollasinacthulhu.
+They have called this new species Sollasina cthulhu.

 The paleontologists recreated the 430 million-year-old fossil using a 3-D computer reconstruction that enabled them to identify the species as entirely new to science.
-Only about 3 cm wide, its many-tentacled 'face' would have been intimidating to any other comparable sea life at the time as it used its many-tentacles to move around the sea-floor and capture food.
+Only about 1.1 inches (3 cm) wide, its many-tentacled 'face' would have been intimidating to any other comparable sea life at the time as it used its many-tentacles to move around the seafloor and capture food.

 The fossil was reconstructed by grinding the fossil down, one layer at a time, with photographs taken at every layer.
-These photographs were then used to reconstruct the fossil virtually for study.
-This enabled the researchers to visualize an internal ring which they suspect was part of a water vascular system used for feeding and movement.
+These photographs were then used to virtually reconstruct the fossil for study.
+This enabled the researchers to visualize an internal ring that they suspected was part of a water vascular system used for feeding and movement.